civictechdc/us-congress-pizza-flag-tracker/retro.md

 - What would you do differently next time (process)
 - What would you like to do next time? (task)

+# Sept 1

+- How do you feel?
+  - Happy -R +1 -Terence
+  - Positive -T
+- What did you like?
+  - Fixed my git frontend remote -R
+  - Realizing there was no special library for select and explaining states.js -T
+- What would you do differently next time (process)
+  - Better mob ettiquette in switching off.
+Navigator navigating. -R
+  - Figure out balance between quality assurance testing in meeting -Thad
+  - Ethan suggested Github Issues?
+- What would you like to do next time? (task)
+  - TBD -Rajinder
+  - something about statuses -Thad
+  - more coding done (but stay on same page and looking at big picture) -Terence

 Retro questions:

 ##- How do you feel?